 Disability Support Services

-The Disability Support Services program is committed to providing support to John A. Logan College students who meet the requirements of a person with a disability according to Section 504 of the Rehabilitation Act of 1973 and The Americans with Disabilities Act of 1990.
+The Disability Support Services program is committed to providing support to John A. Logan College students who meet the requirements of a person with a disability according to Section 504 of the Rehabilitation Act of 1973, The Americans with Disabilities Act of 1990, and ADA Amendments Act of 2008.
 Our hope is that support services and an individualized approach will provide students with the needed resources to help make their experience at John A. Logan College a successful one.

 Accommodations may include: